ATL Protocol Specification (v2.0.0)

 6.1.
 Hash Collisions

-By design, the Inclusion Proof reveals O(log n) intermediate hashes.
-The probability of guessing the content of a sibling hash is negligible (2^-256).
+By design, the Inclusion Proof reveals O(log n) intermediate hashes of the tree.
+While these hashes are cryptographically opaque, they represent the existence of other entries.
+The probability of guessing the content of a sibling hash is negligible (2^-256), assuming sufficient entropy in the original entries.

 6.4.
 Log Integrity and Split-View Attack Prevention

 A malicious Log Operator could attempt to present different views of the log to different parties (a “Split-View” or “Fork” attack).
-ATL employs a layered defense:
+For example, presenting a log containing entry X to one verifier, while presenting a different log without entry X to another verifier.
+Without countermeasures, the Log Operator could later claim the entry never existed by presenting only the forged view.

 -